Draco is out of Nosam's Sharp Shootin Spyro NA I JH & Eli's Guns N Roses NA I JH

 He is a once-in-a-lifetime dog and I'm so glad that he is mine.

 Draco is exactly what we have been looking for.
+Part of the puzzle we didn't know we were missing.
 He continues to impress us daily.
 We are excited to see what he has in store for our program.

 International Champion, National Champion, 2x best of breed, 2x group 1